Can cats eat shrimp? Shrimp is a safe and healthy protein source for cats.

 Farm-raised shrimp are warm-water shrimp that are grown in ponds and supplemented with formulated feeds.
 And these are much more common in American grocery stores.

-However, there are hundreds of recipes for shrimp, and it seems to be a staple in many households around the country.
+But, there are hundreds of recipes for shrimp.
+It seems to be a staple in many households around the country.

 If you have a cat, you might want to consider sharing some of your shrimp with them.
 Shrimp is highly nutritious — and also delicious.